+Photographing a sperm whale tail is something you hope for when sailing out.
 When we arrived that morning in Kaikoura, on the New Zealand South Island, a storm warning was in effect.
 Kind of a bummer, but I decided to go anyway.
-Not too many people on the boat: the bad weather kept more people away.
+Not too many people on the boat: the bad weather kept most people […]

 The day today started early.
 One can not leave Kaikoura without trying to see a whale up close.
 That is, unless the day is stormy and one is suffering from seasickness.